tai-nd/devops-test/devops/docs/devops-approach.md

 >Deploy the application image to a container orchestration platform (ECS or EKS)

-I used ecs since EKS is more expensive to start with, and use fargate to run containers (because it is easier to setup :v).
+I used ECS since EKS is more expensive to start with, and use fargate to run containers (because it is easier to setup :v).

 Src: [ecs.tf](../ecs.tf)